 The doctrine of "Once Saved Always Saved" is absolutely not scriptural.
 Some scriptures that are often quoted to support this doctrine, seem to just do that.
 We will address a few of them and examine why they truly don't back-up this false doctrine.

 And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
 My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father's hand.
 I and my Father are one (John 10:28-30).

 On the surface, this does sound like "once saved always saved".
-Problem is though that instead of being plucked out of His hand, any man can choose to quit abiding in Jesus at any time.
+The problem is though that instead of being plucked out of His hand, any man can choose to quit abiding in Jesus at any time.
 Jesus said that person will be cast into hell: